 Arbitration is conducted through hearings that follow the same formula as a court case and can cost more than $25,000 in legal fees just for preparation.
 If your contract includes arbitration, negotiate for a mediation.
 Mediation is more informal and typically costs around $900 to $2,500 per party.

 Put the Contract Specialists in Your Corner

-Do you have a new contract that needs to be reviewed?
+Do you have contract documents that need to be reviewed before you sign?
 The Cromeens Law Firm can help you achieve your project goals by ensuring that the contract you sign is in your best interest.
-Contact one of our experienced attorneys today by calling 713-677-2136 or contact us online to discuss your options and ensure that your assets are covered.
+Contact one of our experienced attorneys today.
+Contact us online to discuss your options and ensure that your assets are covered.